PositiveVibrations/WhatsAppX-Linker/README.md

 WhatsAppX is released under the [MIT License](LICENSE).

 ## Contact
-For questions, suggestions, or collaboration, please reach out to us [here](mailto:your.email@example.com).
+For questions, suggestions, or collaboration, please reach out.

 ## Acknowledgments
 A special thank you to all contributors and users of WhatsAppX for your support and feedback.